 Excerpts provide truncated previews of content with a “read more” link instead of displaying the full-length content.
 They’re staples of web design—especially for WordPress sites—and many page designs simply don’t work without them.

 So when we started hearing from customers that our handling of excerpts was not satisfactory, we knew it was a meaningful issue and set aside some time to get to the bottom of things.

 Here’s what we’ve learned.

 We use excerpts in many of the “views” in The Events Calendar and Events Calendar Pro.
-(Check out our demo site, WP Shindig, to see them in action.)
+(Check out our demo site to see them in action.)
 The problem that folks encounter and reach out about is that, in many of these excerpt-containing views, The Events Calendar often strips HTML from the excerpts.

 This means, for example, that if your content excerpt has bold text, italic text, links, or even basic HTML paragraph tags, all of that HTML would be removed.
 In something like the single event view, you might see that all of this sort of carefully-written HTML works as desired, and your content looks great and rich.
 But when you see the event in Events Calendar Pro’s “Photo View”, meanwhile, or in an event category archive, you just see text with no styling; no bold text, no links, no HTML at all.

 Event excerpts are stripped of HTML in some cases because of this one seemingly-innocuous line of code in The Events Calendar’s general.php template tag file:

 That function, wp_trim_words(), is what is used to, well, trim words.
 This is required for excerpts to work.
 It’s the function that takes your post content—which could be thousands of words—and trims it to a reasonable size for use as an excerpt.
 (By default, that “reasonable size” is 55 characters.)

 But it’s this vital function, wp_trim_words(), that strips all HTML.